 Fertilizer can cause salt to build up in the soil, and Spider Plants are very sensitive to this.

 The excessive salt buildup will cause leaf tips to turn brown.

 To avoid this problem, be sure to use a very light, airy, well-draining potting soil.

-Fertilize only once a month using a half dose of standard liquid houseplant fertilizer.
+Fertilize spider plants only once a month using a half dose of standard liquid houseplant fertilizer.

 Use the pour-through method of watering to wash excessive salt out of the soil.

 If you have very hard water in your area, or if your city water has too much fluoride or chlorine in it, your Spider Plant may suffer from brown leaf tips.

 To prevent this, water with distilled water or rainwater.

 Spider Plants are generally very resilient plants and will usually recover from poor conditions if the problems are recognized and addressed.